iamchrissmith/iamchrissmith.github.io/_posts/2017-04-19-the-send-method.md

 permalink: ruby-send-method-exploration
 ---

-A patterning I see recurring in my programming is that I need to take an argument, then based on what it is do something, for instance:
+A pattern I see recurring in my programming is that I need to take an argument, then based on what it is do something, for instance:
 {% highlight ruby %}
 def my_method(array_of_args, action)
   if action == :sum